 Exercise for stroke patients with paralysis should involve passive exercise to help restore movement.

 You’re about to learn the difference between active and passive exercise and why it helps paralysis recovery after stroke.
-Then, you’ll discover some examples of paralysis recovery exercises.
+Then, you’ll discover some examples.

-If you feel like your chances of recovery from post-stroke paralysis are low, these exercises will give you a significant boost.
+If you feel unsure about your chances of recovery from post-stroke paralysis, these exercises will give you a significant boost.

 Active vs Passive Rehab Exercise